-During a teleconference held on July 22 the Citizens Coinage Advisory Committee’s ten members unanimously endorsed a proposal by the U.S. Mint to use existing statutory legal authority to issue an American Liberty ultra high relief gold coin and silver medal in 2015.
+During a teleconference held on July 22 the 10 members of the Citizens Coinage Advisory Committee (CCAC) unanimously endorsed a proposal by the U.S. Mint to use existing statutory legal authority to issue an American Liberty ultra high relief gold coin and silver medal in 2015.

-The proposal is for a 24 karat, 1 troy ounce ultra high relief double eagle gold coin and an accompanying silver medal.
+The proposal is for a 24 karat, one troy ounce ultra high relief double eagle gold coin and an accompanying silver medal.

 The coin and medal, if the proposal is implemented, will feature an obverse design that depicts a modern image of Liberty and a reverse that will be based on the design the committee recommended in April to replace the reverse of the American silver eagle coin.